Livestock and Poultry Care

-In cases involving livestock (which includes horses) and poultry, BOAH does have jurisdiction to enforce the agency's standards of care (345 IAC 14).
-In addition, BOAH may refer a case to local law enforcement if an investigation results in finding potential violations of the state animal cruelty law (IC 35-46-3).
+In cases involving livestock (which included horses) and poultry, BOAH does have jurisdiction to enforce the agency's standards of care (345 IAC 14).
+In addition, BOAH may refer a case to local law enforcement on investigations with violations of the state animal cruelty law (IC 35-46-3).

 Suspected cases/complaints may be submitted to BOAH by phone at (877) 747-3038 or via e-mail at firstname.lastname@example.org.
-Complaints must include contact information for the submitter to allow appropriate follow-up to gather further information, if needed.
+Complaints must include contact information for the submitter to allow appropriate follow-up to gather further information.
 Anonymous complaints are not accepted.

 Enforcement of Indiana's neglect and abuse law for small (companion) animals falls to the jurisdiction of local law enforcement agencies.
-The Indiana State Board of Animal Health (BOAH) does not have the leading authority in these situations.
+The Indiana State Board of Animal Health (BOAH) does not have the leading authority in these situations, except for licensed commercial dog breeding operations.
 BOAH will assist local law enforcement in assessing animals and their living conditions when requested.
 BOAH will also evaluate the condition of the animals when requested by the court with jurisdiction if charges are filed under the animal cruelty law (IC 35-46-3).